-Let's have a look at what the city is all about— here is a list of locally born companies and services in Austin you should keep an eye on during 2021.
+Let's have a look at what the city is all about.
+Here are some of the tech companies in Austin you should keep an eye on during 2021.

-Gardenio is the 2.0 garden club helping you grow organic and sustainable herbs & greens with an app and through community support.
+Gardenio is the 2.0 garden club helping you grow organic and sustainable herbs and greens with an app and through community support.
 In case your restaurant’s patio or back of house courtyard needed an extra hint of greens, this platform might be right up your alley.

-The idea is it's weirdly difficult to start growing food for something we've done for 20,000 years.
+«The idea is it's weirdly difficult to start growing food for something we've done for 20,000 years.
 You can walk in and support a Home Depot or something and try to figure it out yourself, or we can do the hard work, send you what you need, and help you make the best decisions along the way.
-You can just focus on tending to and eating those cool varieties of sage, basil, and mint you can't find anywhere else— says Roman Gonzalez, Founder & CEO of Gardenio.
+You can just focus on tending to and eating those cool varieties of sage, basil, and mint you can't find anywhere else.» Roman Gonzalez, Founder & CEO of Gardenio.

-Their app helps you manage plants and connect with expert gardeners in your area for support to receive the best tips on growing food by yourself...well, not really by yourself, as their team suggests.
+Their app helps you manage plants and connect with expert gardeners in your area for support to receive the best tips on growing food by yourself...well, not really by yourself, as their team suggests!
 Any chef out there willing to start a new adventure into gardening?

 This service is thought for high-volume restaurants, bars, patios, and beer gardens.
 We all know how tedious it is for front-of-house workers to manage these kinds of operations during busy services, and this is right when TabbedOut comes into action.

 Vinder is the new Etsy for hyper-local food proposing a farmer-market-like digital shop experience with more than 100 local producers in Austin.
 With this platform, people can browse and shop all types of items like baked goods, fresh produce, meats, or pantries - anything you want to satisfy your craves and bring your menu to the next level with fresh and local products.

 Food & Agtech

-ATI is a deep tech incubator that has a vertical that focuses on Food & Agtech, in which a variety of companies working towards the future of the industry gain access to expertise, resources, and opportunities to mature and scale their ventures.
+ATI is a deep tech incubator that has a vertical focusing on Food & Agtech, in which different companies working towards the future of the industry gain access to expertise, resources, and opportunities to mature and scale their ventures.